 Paving the way for you.

-Andres (Andy) Leal, Jr., Interim Director of Street Operations
+Andres (Andy) Leal, Jr., Director of Street Operations

-Andres (Andy) Leal, Jr. is currently serving as the Interim Director of Street Operations.
-Andy joined the City of Corpus Christi in 1988 and worked for Solid Waste Department as the landfill engineer.
-In 2000, he moved to the Street Superintended position and in 2013 became the Assistant Director for Street Maintenance.
+Andres (Andy) Leal, Jr. joined the City of Corpus Christi in 1988 and worked for Solid Waste Department as the landfill engineer.
+In 2000, he moved to the Street Superintendent position and in 2013 became the Assistant Director for Street Maintenance.

 Andy holds a Bachelor of Science degree in civil engineering from Texas A&I University (now TAMUK) in Kingsville in 1981 and has been a registered professional engineer for 18 years.
 Prior to joining the City, Andy worked for Exxon Co.
 USA in Kingsville and Corpus Christi as a facility engineer designing oil and gas field production facilities.
 He is a member of the American Society of Civil Engineers and the American Public Works Association.